ganesh1102/dmas/README.md

-# dmas
+# Distributed Multi-Agent Systems (DMAS):

-Distributed multi-agent systems: Coordinated Multi-Agent Search in Partially Observable Environments Using Entropy-Driven Belief Maps
+## Coordinated Multi-Agent Search in Partially Observable Environments Using Entropy-Driven Belief Maps

 This repository contains code for a Multi-Agent Search Problem in a POMDP setting.
 All relevant code files, including those for a single-agent, can be found in the 'source' folder.